samus-io/tablab-steps/steps/3G4KOxbougbbZnl6tvNVSM3bdYsmXuDuist/en/README.md

 * Dives deeper than syntactic validation examining the meaning and context of the data beyond its surface appearance.
   * It's about ensuring that the data makes sense and aligns with the application's expectations.
-* Acts as the discerning judge, assessing the data to ensure it not only appears correct but also fits well within the overall context of the application's purpose.
+* Acts as a judge interpreting the facts of a case, assessing the data to ensure it not only appears correct but also fits well within the overall context of the application's purpose.

 #### Use cases

 * Range checks: verifying if numeric inputs fall within permissible ranges, such as ensuring a user's age is between 18 and 100.
-* Business rules: enforcing specific business logic constraints, like validating product quantities against available stock, checking if a booking falls within operating hours or verifying that an email domain is among those expected.
+* Business rules: enforcing specific business logic constraints, like validating product quantities against available stock, checking if a booking falls within operating hours or verifying that an email domain is among those expected, exists, and can receive emails.
 * Cross-field validation: examining relationships between multiple fields, such as verifying that a start date precedes an end date or ensuring consistency between related fields.

 ## Input validation challenges